Introduction

 All these assist the SNMP manager to monitor everything and demonstrate that our network operates optimally.

-Sensors in SNMP lets the network managers perform these basic essential tasks without a single mistake, otherwise can be saved from big trouble.
+Sensors in SNMP allow network managers to perform these basic essential tasks without making a single mistake, helping them avoid significant trouble.

 3. SNMP Messages